Why We Made Aelira Open Source (And Why That Matters for Universities)

 But existing closed-source tools create vendor lock-in:

-Why We Chose the MIT License
+Why We Chose MIT + AGPL (Open Core)

 ✅ Use Aelira Commercially (100% Free)